-For those who are not knowledgeable on taking care of their car tires, here are my own 5 factors to consider when it comes to tire maintenance:-
+For those who are not knowledgeable about taking care of their car tires, here are my own 5 factors to consider when it comes to tire maintenance:-

 I also check the pressure before I go for my outstation trips and never failed to check again once I am back.
-Driving for 300+ kilometers tends to make my tires deflates slightly.
+Driving for 300+ kilometres tends to make my tires deflate slightly.

 I know, I know…this is a stupid question but in the last 12 months, I have come across 2 lady drivers who were standing at the air pump not knowing how to use one (until I came to their rescue – ahem).
 Quite a number also use pump the wrong way.

-The wrong way: pressing the tires with their fingers and estimating how to pump, ignoring the meters and continue to pump until they feel the tire is firm.
-Some even kick the tire to see whether it is firm.
+The wrong way: pressing with their fingers and estimating how to pump, ignoring the meters and continue to pump until they feel the surface is firm.
+Some even kick to see whether it is firm.

 The right way: Check the recommended pressure and set the meter to the correct pressure.
 Pump until the pump rings a bell or “beeps” or shows “END”.
-Pressing with finger does not help because the walls of the tires are way too firm for us to know whether the pressure is right or not
+Pressing with a finger does not help because the side walls are way too firm for us to know whether the pressure is right or not

 Check on the wheel balancing and alignment at least once a month or whenever it is necessary.
 How to know when to do that?